What Is #Carpolygamy and Why Did I Make It Up?

 Fan Base Rivalries

-- don’t even have a license or have never driven a car, or
+- Don’t even have a license or have never driven a car.

-- have driven the car they are defending, but not the other car, and don’t have their own opinion, just the opinion of others, or
+- Have driven the car they are defending, but not the other car, and don’t have their own opinion, just the opinion of others.

 Brings me to my second point though however.
 NOT EVERYTHING IS RICE!!!
 Rice rockets are obvious to point out.
 The word R.I.C.E is actually an acronym for Race Inspired Cosmetic Enhancement, but I like to use another meaning for it.
 Retards Invent Crappy Enhancements!!!
 These are aftermarkets parts, bought by the ricer, which are usually poorly made and do nothing to help the car's performance.
 Most of the time, the ricer is inexperienced and doesn’t know.
 This can change…sometimes…over time, like a phase.

 But not everything is a riced car.
 You have nice cars, cars most people will universally agree are fast and nice.
 And you have riced cars, which most people will universally agree have been sent to car Armageddon by some inexperienced kid.
 And then there's the cool section of cars which I like to call, “It looks nice fam, but I wouldn’t do it ...”
 These are the cars tuned by someone, following all the proper tuning tricks of the trade.
 And yet, something about their car doesn’t suit your fancy.
 Maybe it’s the color, the way the rims look.
 But just based on that you shouldn’t call it rice.
 There's nothing riced about it.
 It's just not something you would do.
 And that’s fine.
 Individuality, when it’s good, is good.